-To create the objects, rows are inserted into the EVENT_T and EVENT_BILLING_PAYMENT_T database tables.
+The payment event (levent/billing/payment) objects are inserted into rows in the EVENT_T and EVENT_BILLING_PAYMENT_CC_T database tables.
 If the payment item does not exist for the bill, a row is also inserted into the ITEM_T database table.
-If possible, the money is allocated to open items; however, you may need to manually allocate the payment.
+If possible, BRM allocates the money to open items.
+However, you may need to allocate the payment manually.

-When a payment recovery was successful, the EVENT_BILLING_PAYMENT_CC_T value = 0.
+When a payment recovery is successful, the EVENT_BILLING_PAYMENT_CC_T value is set to 0.